 T-Mobile family plans comparison

-A money spent to purchase T-Mobile family plan is well spent.
-The data cap alone is enough to push you into getting in on of these Family plans from T-Mobile.
+The money spent to purchase the T-Mobile family plan is well spent.
+The data cap alone is enough to push you into getting into one of these Family plans from T-Mobile.

 So to round it up, with T-Mobile Family Plans you get:

-- 50GB of data before it start throttling
+- 50GB of data before it starts throttling

-- Decent coverage (expect those living in rural areas)
+- Decent coverage (except for those living in rural areas)

 - Very affordable data plans